monorail-xyz/docs/docs/solution/trade-routing.md

 For complex trades:

 - Extends optimization across all viable paths between input/output tokens
-- Optimizes each leg individually using unified model
+- Optimizes each leg individually using the unified model
 - Considers complete liquidity landscape at each step
 - Finds best pricing across multiple hops